Welcome read-cache-after-write consistency!

 Filtering events for our own updates

-However, this way we significantly reduce the number of reconciliations, making the whole process much more efficient.
+This way we significantly reduce the number of reconciliations, making the whole process much more efficient, while preserving the invariant that any foreign change reaches the reconciler.

 The case for instant reschedule